-3.1.3 R&D plan for FY23
+3.2.1 R&D plan for FY23

-INFN is supporting the program since 2021 and the requests made under eRD110 complements and critically integrate the ones funded by INFN.
-For example the sensors acquired and the electronics produced so far are sufficient only until irradiations foreseen in 2022.
-The continuation of the activity with the goals discussed in the following requires acquiring new SiPM sensors for irradiation campaigns and corresponding boards, that will be then distributed also to new INFN units involved.
-These costs will be covered by INFN.
-We ask support here only for a part of the material needed by the new Cosenza SiPM center, to cover the cost of a Xilinx FPGA Evaluation Board (VC707), to provide the ALCOR readout in that lab 7.5 k.
+INFN is supporting the program since 2021 and the requests made under eRD110 complements and critically integrate the ones funded by INFN via the EIC_NET Collaboration.
+For example the sensors acquired and the electronics produced so far are sufficient only until irradiation foreseen in 2022.
+The continuation of the activity with the goals discussed in the following requires acquiring new SiPM sensors for irradiation campaigns and corresponding boards, that will be then distributed also to new INFN units involved (Cosenza).
+All these costs will be covered by INFN.